-GitLab is an open core single application for the entire software development lifecycle.
-It covers everything from project planning and source code management to CI/CD, monitoring, and security.
+GitLab is a DevOps platform for the entire software development lifecycle.
+GitLab has everything from project planning and source code management to CI/CD, monitoring, and security.

 For more information, see our GitLab issue.

-Once you find the issue you want to work on:
+When you find an issue you want to work on:

 - Create a merge request with your proposed changes.

-If you have any questions, you can reach to us in person or in Slack: @amyq, @arty-chan, @mikejang, @miketechnically, @selhorn, @Ray Paik.
+If you have any questions, you can reach out to us in Hopin or in Slack: @selhorn, @amyq, @arty-chan, @mikejang.

 The Write the Docs Style Guides is a growing collection of resources.
 This guide includes standards for writing and designing content and links to external resources.